ECB watching excess liquidity closely - Liikanen

 LONDON Food and drink firm PepsiCo plans to shut a Walkers crisp factory in northern England, the company said on Wednesday, putting almost 400 jobs at risk.

-HELSINKI The European Central Bank will pay particular attention to changes in excess liquidity in the banking sector as it seeks to keep down interest rates, Governing Council member Erkki Liikanen said on Tuesday.
+HELSINKI The European Central Bank will pay particular attention to changes in excess liquidity in the banking sector as it seeks to keep a lid on money market interest rates, Governing Council member Erkki Liikanen said on Tuesday.

-He reiterated the ECB's pledge to keep rates low for a long time to come to support the still-fragile euro area economy, although he said the risk of returning to a full-blown crisis was smaller than before.
+In a report by the Bank of Finland, of which he is Governor, Liikanen reiterated the ECB's pledge to keep interest rates low for a long time to come to support a still fragile euro area economy.

-"The key ECB interest rates will remain at present or lower levels for an extended period of time," Liikanen said in a report by the Bank of Finland, of which he is governor.
+"The key ECB interest rates will remain at present or lower levels for an extended period of time," Liikanen said .

 "The Governing Council will also remain particularly attentive to the implications that changes in excess liquidity may have for the stance of monetary policy."